emmonmoses/emmonmoses/README.md

 - 👋 Hi, I’m @emmonmoses.
-I'm a Web Developer* Entrepreneur* DevOps* Farmer* Mobile Developer* Adventurer.
+I'm a Software Developer* Entrepreneur* DevOps* Farmer* Mobile Developer* Adventurer.
 - 👀 I’m interested in DevOps, Web and Mobile Development.
 - 🌱 I’m currently learning Docker, Kubernetes, Flutter, Azure among others.
 - 💞️ I’m looking to collaborate on any web and or mobile development project that utilizes Angular framework and Flutter or Ionic framework.